Restaurants in Rural California – Santa Barbara, Nipomo, Carmel Valley

 The Restaurant at Mission Ranch – Carmel Valley

 Without a doubt, the coastline drive along curvy Highway 1 leading into Carmel is jaw-droppingly beautiful.
-But, did someone say Clint Eastwood?
-When Eastwood was mayor of Carmel, he made some long-lasting changes and one of them is delicious.
+But did someone say, Clint Eastwood?
+When Eastwood was mayor of Carmel, he made some long-lasting changes, and one of them was delicious.
 I’ll admit, I had visions of running into Eastwood at the restaurant he owns at the Mission Ranch Hotel and Restaurant in Carmel, but there are plenty of other reasons to visit.

 On the site of a former dairy and ranch from the 1800s, Mission Ranch was set to be sold to developers.
 Eastwood bought the property in 1986 and had the buildings renovated back to their original style.
 The setting is idyllic with a pasture of roaming sheep and the sun setting over the edge of the Carmel River.
 In front of the property is the active Carmel Mission Basilica which served as Saint Junipero Serra’s headquarters for the 1770’s California missions‘ expansion.